Skip to content

 If you use a stick welder, further reducing the amperage can surpass the rod’s lower amperage range.
 The rod will not melt properly and will tend to stick to the metal.
 For this, you must select a thinner rod size.
 Then you reduce the amperage by 10-15%.

 You probably don’t need to change the wire if you have a MIG welder because wires have a wide amperage range.
-To set the wire-speed and voltage for MIG welding, you check the manufacturer’s chart.
+To set the wire speed and voltage, you check the manufacturer’s chart.
 But these settings are for the flat position.

-For uphill welding, you select the settings for one thickness under (or two for an open root pass).
-Then test the settings and adjust them to get a small arc but without lack of fusion.
+For uphill, you select the settings for one thickness under (or two for an open root pass).
+Then test the settings and adjust them to get a small arc but without causing lack of fusion.

-When welding downhill, you want a higher amperage to melt the filler metal fast enough to compensate with the fast traveling speed.
+For downhill, you want a higher amperage to melt the filler metal fast enough to compensate for the fast traveling speed.
 Also, a higher amperage will create a stronger arc that will push back the puddle and keep it in place.

 At first, it might seem odd that you set higher amperage for downhill because it welds thinner metals.
 But the traveling speed has a higher impact on the heat that goes into the base metal than the amperage you set.